Review 346: Tomorrowland

 It's a film that evokes imagination and hope, hope that together, the future can be what we make it out to be and that we can make the world a better place.

-Writer/Director Brad Bird's direction is fantastic, the cinematography is beautiful, the special effects are spectacular, the score by Michael Giacchino is magical, the production design is extraordinary (Brad Bird's vision of Tomorrowland is mind blowing
+Writer/Director Brad Bird's direction is fantastic, his background in animation helping craft some gorgeously photogenic imagery and some tightly edited and inventive action scenes including a single take sequence which follows your Casey Newton The cinematography is beautiful and captures the bright the special effects are spectacular, paiting a vibrant and optimistic vue of a possible future.
+The score by Michael Giacchino is magical, capturing the whimsy and adventurous spirit of the old Disney movies.
+The production design is extraordinary (Brad Bird's vision of Tomorrowland is mind blowing

 featuring jet packs, monorails and zero-gravity swimming pools) the costumes are superb, the action scenes are exciting, the tension is killing, the scenery is brethtaking, the props are terrifically crafted.